jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         Attributes: year, month, day, hour,
         minute, second, microsecond, and tzinfo.

-  and I see `datetime.timedelta`_ objects which are the difference between two `datetime.datetime`_ instances
+  and `datetime.timedelta`_ objects which are the difference between two `datetime.datetime`_ instances

   .. code-block:: python